reflectoring/reflectoring.github.io/_posts/2018-01-18-consumer-driven-contract-consumer-spring-cloud-contract.md

 version = '1.0.0'
 ```

-The the `artifactId` can be set up in `settings.gradle` (unless you're OK with it being the name of the
+The `artifactId` can be set up in `settings.gradle` (unless you're OK with it being the name of the
 project directory, which is the default):

 ```groovy